ZDEEX/pirate/README_offline_transaction_signing.md

 ## Sign a transaction in an offline wallet
-This README matches the behaviour of Treasure Chest v5.6
+This README matches the behaviour of ZDEEX GUI v5.6

 ## Introduction
 The problem with traditional wallets and how ZDEEX.black addresses these